shakna-israel/NecromancersApprentice/012-Chapter-Twelve.md

 She grinned.

-Here in the water...
-She was free.
+Here in the water… She was free.

 ---